Simone Tebet: Environmental policy

-Her policies have been described as a balance between environmental policies and pro-agriculture policies.
-In a visit to Montes Claros, she said that "All regions have conditions to be fertile, to produce, to generate employment and income, the north of Minas is no different.
-What is lacking is the political will to definitively bring a large irrigation project so that the region can produce the fruits and export, generate employment and income, finishing the dams and guaranteeing dignity for its people."
-She has advocated for further irrigation into northern regions of Mato Grosso do Sul, where continued runoff is polluting the Amazon, and said "food needs to arrive faster and cheaper".

 Her policies have been criticized for emphasizing investment rather than protection, while protecting harmful farms.
 She has disputed these claims, connecting deforestation to drought in Brazil's agricultural states.

+Tebet is a friend of prominent environmentalist Marina Silva.

 Personal life

 Tebet is married to Eduardo Rocha, a state deputy and secretary of the Civil House of Mato Grosso do Sul, in the government of Eduardo Riedel, with whom she has two daughters, Maria Eduarda and Maria Fernanda.